ackertyson/dock-ops/README.md

 ### setup

-Configure the Docker Compose command which `dock-ops` should use for current project.
+Configure the Docker Compose command which DockOps should use for current project.

 This command will configure the specified mode (see MODES section above).